 Lindy ran a series of introductory lace classes, participants learned the basics of bobbin lace to create their own lace leaf or bark inspired tape lace.
 The creations featured in an installation for the foyer of the Hurstbridge Community Hub.
 Lindy's artworks have now been

 Anonymous Sojourners in the Australian Bush, Dr Tammy Wong Hulbert

-Artist, Dr Tammy Wong Hulbert is collaborating with St Andrews Men's Shed, St Andrews/Queenstown Historical Society and Wadambuk Arts Group to develop her project Anonymous Sojourners in the Australian Bush.
-The project draws attention to and revealing an uncommon local history of anonymous Chinese miners who were buried in St Andrews in the 1850s.
-A series of white lantern-like boat structures is exhibited at the front of Wadambuk Community Centre in recognition of their stories and to symbolize the social conditions of the burgeoning colony.
+Artist, Dr Tammy Wong Hulbert collaborated with St Andrews Men's Shed, St Andrews/Queenstown Historical Society and Wadambuk Arts Group to develop her project Anonymous Sojourners in the Australian Bush.
+The project draws attention to and reveals the uncommon local history of anonymous Chinese miners who were buried in St Andrews in the 1850s.
+A series of white lantern-like boat structures is exhibited at the front of Wadambuk Community Centre in recognition of the miners' stories and to symbolize the social conditions of the burgeoning colony.
 Tammy's Lantern boats have now been de-installed.

 The Care Taker Is In, Dan Goronszy

-Artist Dan Goronszy will be coming to Hurstbridge with her project The Care Taker Is In.
-The Care Taker will sit in a public space, she will invite people to sit down and anonymously share a care with her.
-The care will be written down and the participant will be issued with a receipt for their care.
-Participants will not receive guidance or counsel.
+Artist Dan Goronszy brought her project The Care Taker Is In to Hurstbridge.
+The Care Taker sat in a public space and on the Metro Access Community Bus and invited people to anonymously share a care with her.
+The care was written down and the participant was issued with a receipt for their care.
+Participants did not receive guidance or counsel.

 Dan developed her ephemeral installation titled Freedom Is A Moment, an artwork that used the sun and shadows as a metaphor for the community's cares and how they shift and alter.
 Freedom is a Moment was installed in the courtyard of the Hurstbridge Community Hub.
 Freedom is a Moment has now been de-installed.